Work on independence may 'resume', but this stalemate is going nowhere fast

 But Ms Sturgeon insisted she “would not be discharging my duty to the people of Scotland if I did not seek to keep the promise on which we were elected – to offer the people of Scotland the choice of a better future through independence”.

-She said the independence campaign will “resume in earnest” in the spring, Covid permitting.
+She said the independence campaign would “resume in earnest” in the spring, Covid permitting.

 "In the course of next year, I will initiate the process necessary to enable a referendum before the end of 2023,” she said.